Drunk Driver and Distracted Driver Accidents

 Columbia Injury Attorneys Know the Dangers of Distracted and Drunk Driving

 Driving while under the influence of drugs or alcohol as well as driving while distracted are two dangerous behaviors that can easily lead to serious and fatal car accidents.
 Both activities limit the driver’s ability to notice and react to others sharing the roadways, such as nearby vehicles, cyclists and pedestrians.
 All too often, these negligent driving habits can cause fatal accidents.
 Victims of drunk driving and distracted driving may need a lifetime of medical care, and can lose their ability to continue working for a short period after the accident or even permanently.
+Drunk driving also subjects the at fault driver to claims for punitive damages to punish their illegal, dangerous behavior.

 Many motor vehicle accident victims and their families have placed their trust in Proffitt & Cox, LLP.
 Our Columbia injury attorneys work tirelessly to ensure victims of auto accidents receive the recoveries they deserve when the negligent actions of another causes you or someone you love to become involved in a serious accident.